 You can learn to sew the crotch curve with a straight stitch, a zigzag stitch, or even a serger.

-If you’re using an overlock machine (coverstitch) to finish your seams, you’ll need to chain-sew two stitching lines to form the crotch curve.
+If you’re using an overlock machine (coverstitch) to finish your crotch seam, you’ll need to chain-sew two stitching lines to form the crotch curve.

 Step 6: Hem the Shorts